 The Council sees the provision of Housing as a priority and as such has undertaken significant renovation works to its housing stock.
-Resources have been directed from the HRA and Capital Programme in order to achieve the National Decent Homes Standard in the 2010/2011 financial year.
+Resources have been directed from the HRA and Capital Programme in order to improve the standard of the housing stock.
 The Council is now working towards the Mansfield Standard, which has seen further renovation works to some of its housing stock.
 The information in Table 3 below summarises the outturn position of the HRA at 31 March 2021.

 HRA Revenue Summary 2020/21 Revised Budget £000 Actual £000 Variance £000

 Housing -9,691 -9,776 85

 Finance 9,689 9,773 -84

 Law & Governance 2 0 2

-Deficit in Year 0 -3 3
+Surplus / (Deficit) in Year 0 -3 3